ShibeMagazine/shibe-glossary/README.md

 The Shibe Glossary contains a list of terms commonly used in the Dogecoin community, along with brief definitions and examples of how they are used.
 To access the glossary, simply open the `glossary.md` file in your preferred text editor or Markdown viewer -or- you may browse our latest version at www.github.com/shibemagazine/shibe-glossary.

-We have arranged the glossary in alphabetical order, with H2 headers for each letter (section), H4 headers for each word, and default text for each definition.
-The glossary is in Markdown (.md) format, but if you need to convert it to another language or format, you can use https://codebeautify.org/ to find suitable formatting or conversion tools.
+We have arranged the glossary in alphabetical order, with H2 headings for each section, H4 headings for each word, and normal text for each definition.
+The glossary is in Markdown (.md) format, but if you need to convert it to another language or format  https://codebeautify.org/ may prove useful to you.

 You can also add your own definitions or suggest changes to existing definitions by creating a pull request.
 See the [Contributing](#contributing) section below for more information.